hipe/lua-table-persistence/README.md

 == About

-This is hipe's fork of Black's table persistence library for Lua.
+This is hipe's fork of Gerhard Roethlin's table persistence library for Lua.

 The original commit will be all of Black's original work.